 Disney Springs Dining Categories

 Below we are listing all the restaurants with the Disney Dining Plan categories in mind.
-The dining plan is not currently in effect, but restaurants are still categorized as table service or counter service.
+The dining plan is not currently in effect (it is coming back in 2024), but restaurants are still categorized as table service or counter service.

 We generally consider table service restaurants to be for dinner and counter service for lunch.
 You can find more details about these categories here.